Click To Navigate The Post

 Also, make sure to keep the packaging of everything you open, just in case you do decide later to return it.
 I kept a crate in our nursery closet where we threw empty packaging so it was easy to find later.

-I hope this list helps & I’d love to hear from you if any of these were helpful to you too.
+I hope this list of must- haves for new moms help & I’d love to hear from you if any of these were helpful to you too.
 I wish you all the happiness in the world with your new sweet baby!

 If you’re looking for more mom recommendations, I have more Motherhood posts you can check out here!